ps-interactive/lab_powershell-hands-on-exercises-primer-3/Challenge 2/Challenge-2.md

    ![Check the Terminal is PowerShell (pwsh)](./Images/Challenge-1.3.png "Check the Terminal is PowerShell (pwsh)")

 7. **Load the XML Data into PowerShell**:
-   - Locate the section starting with `[xml]$xmlData = Get-Content...`.
+   - Locate the section called "Step 1".
-   - Highlight this entire section.
+   - Highlight the entire code.
    - Right-click the highlighted text and select "Run Selection".
    ![Run XML Parsing Section](./Images/Challenge-1.4.png "Run XML Parsing Section")